-If you are a fan of my stuff, Gary Renard's stuff, and A Course in Miracles, you probably agree that the universe is a vast illusion...an hallucination.
+If you are a fan of my stuff and A Course in Miracles, you probably agree that the universe is a vast illusion...an hallucination.
 Another way to put it is that the entire universe is nothing but a mass hysteria.
+(I am aware that some people project guilt on the word hysteria due to its etymology, but I trust that if you are reading this you are sane enough to not care since the normal definition doesn't have anything to do with the etymology.)
 A mass hysteria is a collective illusion of a threat, whether real or imaginary, spread through a population in society as a result of rumors and fear (memory acknowledgment).
-One famous mass hysteria that Gary happens to mention briefly and conveniently in his new book was the Salem witch trials.
+One famous mass hysteria was the Salem witch trials.
 But the universe is the most famous mass hysteria.
 It's just that few people have recognized the universe as the mass hysteria it is yet.

 The rumor that oneness was destroyed and God was out to get us was projected outward as the hallucination we currently call the universe.
 The universe is the ultimate mass hysteria.
 The tricky thing about mass hysterias is that if you are in one and infected by one you don't realize it.
 People literally hallucinate whatever it takes to maintain the hysteria, which means hallucinating evidence for the hysteria.
 The whole universe is an hallucination set up to present a constant stream of false evidence to maintain the hallucination.
 Naturally (or technically unnaturally), since the universe is fractal (holographic), mass hysterias manifest at all levels and scales of the larger hysteria.